marksunner/marksunner/README.md

 # Mark Sunner

 Former CTO ([MessageLabs](https://en.wikipedia.org/wiki/MessageLabs), acquired by Symantec 2008).
-Now building AI infrastructure on NVIDIA DGX Spark hardware — running large language models locally, benchmarking inference engines, and contributing upstream where it helps.
+Now retired, happy tinkering and building AI infrastructure on NVIDIA DGX Spark hardware.

-I work with AI agents daily and have done since early 2026.
-Much of what you see here is built collaboratively — I provide the hardware, the direction, and the domain experience; the agents handle the heavy engineering.
-It's a genuine partnership and I'm not shy about saying so.
+I work with AI agents daily and much of what you see here is built collaboratively.
+I provide the hardware, the direction, and the domain experience; the agents handle the heavy engineering.
+It's a genuine partnership and I'm not shy about it.

 ---